Jaete/TCG-Hand-Layout/README.md

 ### Future updates

-- Add card activation logic, either by click (with confirmation) or by dragging and dropping to a region of the screen defined by the developer, allowing any function to be called for activation.
+- ~~Add card activation logic, either by click (with confirmation) or by dragging and dropping to a region of the screen defined by the developer, allowing any function to be called for activation.~~

-- Make more fine adjustments to the layout to make it increasingly customizable, even though it’s already at an optimal point.
+- ~~Make more fine adjustments to the layout to make it increasingly customizable, even though it’s already at an optimal point.~~

 - Document the original code comments that are in English and translate them into Portuguese in a separate Readme file.

+- Later updates will be on release notes.

 ## Português